Household matters

 Lost and Found

-We recommend that the student’s possessions brought to school are marked with the name of the student.
+We recommend that the student’s possessions which are brought to school are marked with the name of the student.
 Every year many items are left behind at the school: coats, gloves, gym shoes, sports clothing, drinking cups, etc. Often the rightful owner is not found.
 Clothing that has not been picked up for a period of time will be taken to charity.

 Necessities